richardvanthof/creative-coding-sketchbook/Assignment1/README.md

 View the result by opening the `index.html` file in your browser.

 ## 🏛️ Disclaimer
 Results may be inspired on the code of others.
-This was done not to copy but to get inspiration for what is possible within the assignment.
+This was done not to copy but to get ideas for what is possible within the assignment.
 References to used information can be found in the code's comments.

 ## 📄 Instructions
 Create a sketch that generates a different grid-based pattern each time it is run by using either the `random()` function or the `noise()` function, e.g., to choose the positions and types of shapes drawn.